Announcements, Databases, Integration

 Learn more and transform your operations today

-If you’re interested in using Azure Data Manager for Agriculture for your business, you can sign up here.
+If you’re interested in using Azure Data Manager for Agriculture for your business, you can sign up here or learn more on the Azure Data Manager for Agriculture website.
 Azure Data Manager for Agriculture requires registration and is currently only available to approved customers and partners during the preview period.